Pictures

 Click on a picture to see the full size version in a new window.
 Close that window to come back here.
 Pictures are arranged roughly newest at top to oldest at bottom.
 Picture credits are at the bottom of the page.

-shack January 2024 My station as of January 19, 2024 with my new radio purchased in September 2023, an ICOM IC705 as my main rig in front of a couple blocks of wood for support.
-The rest of the station is pretty much the same except for the AH705 antenna tuner on top of a block of rubber atop my antenna switching unit.
-A couple other changes are the addition of my QRP ARCI Hall of Fame plaque above the K2 rig and the 2023 13 Colonies certificate replacing the older 2022 one.
+My station as of May 29, 2024 with my new radio purchased in September 2023, an ICOM IC705 as my main rig in front of a couple blocks of wood for support.
+The rest of the station is pretty much the same except for the AH705 antenna tuner now to the left of my antenna switching unit.
+A couple other changes are the addition of my QRP ARCI Hall of Fame plaque above the AH705 tuner and the 2023 13 Colonies certificate replacing the older 2022 one.
+Also external speakers for the IC705 to the left of the row of keys.
 Of course in front of the 13 Colonies Certificate is the aged traditional lamp which arrived about the same time as my KN3WWP license in April 1963 and is still serving faithfully after all these many years.

 It seems obligatory for a ham site to have some antenna pictures if there are any pictures at all.
 Mine are now located here in my Homebrewing section.